 From $89.99 at Best Buy

 Easy texting without access to advanced features

 It seems that while phones get fancier each year, we’re doing less calling on them than ever before.
-For younger generations, texting and IM is likely more common than actual phone calls at this point.
+For younger generations, texting and IM is likely more common than actual phone calls.

-NOTE: This phone doesn't support Wi-Fi.
+NOTE: Many basic phones don't support Wi-Fi connections.
 While this might be great for limiting access to things you don’t want your kids browsing, it is a limitation as they grow older.
 This also means that they will need to rely on data if you’re planning to let them use email or social media features.
 While feature phones are often quite light on data, this will result in extra monthly costs.